On this page, you will find all the information to submit your application for the 2026/2027 academic year.

 - By taking the tests organised by the CLA (University Language Centre)

-To enrol in this programme, you are required to take a mandatory assessment test called English TOLC-I, organised by CISIA (Interuniversity Consortium for Integrated Access Systems).
-This test assesses your aptitude and preparation for mathematics studies and identifies any knowledge gaps.
-To take the TOLC, you must register via the CISIA website.
+To enrol in this programme, you are required to take a mandatory assessment test called CENT-S, organised by CISIA (Interuniversity Consortium for Integrated Access Systems).
+This test assesses your knowledge in some scientific subjects (e.g. mathematics).

 - Who needs to take the test?